< Thoracic wall >

-As the heart gets bent and starts to take shape of the heart as we know it, the serous pericardium is reformed.
+As the heart gets bent and starts to take shape as we know it, the serous pericardium is reformed.
 In the longitudinal plane, the transverse pericardial sinus also appears where the dorsal mesentery has disappeared.
 Another sinus, another part of the pericardial cavity, is the oblique pericardial sinus between the heart and the vein.
 It is a dead end pouch, where visceral and parietal layers meet.
 The two sinuses can be touched after exposing the pericardial cavity of a cadaver.
 It is important to remember that the transverse one is opened, but the oblique one is closed.

 Fig. 5-12.
 Removal of heart, visceral layer of serous pericardium (Left) to examine arteries, veins, parietal layer (Right).

 After the heart and visceral layer are removed from the left of the figure above, the arteries, veins, and parietal layer can be depicted as in the right.
 After the development, two arteries (ascending aorta and pulmonary trunk) and six veins (superior vena cava, inferior vena cava, and four pulmonary veins) are formed.
 The transverse and oblique pericardial sinuses are represented just as one would find in a cadaver prior to the heart removal.

 Fig. 5-13.
 Heart with four chambers.

 In the heart, the apex is the inferior left vertex, while the base (not labeled in figure) is the superior border.
 A noteworthy structure over the base is the ligamentum arteriosum (formerly, ductus arteriosus (Fig. 6-36)) connecting the left pulmonary artery and the aortic arch.
 Around the ligamentum arteriosum, left X and left recurrent laryngeal nerve (Fig. 3-23) can be traced.